lagbolt/library/A Cookbook of Catalog Errors.md

 It's straightforward to distinguish between the two types -- without relying on the second indicator -- and list the records that include a Basic 505 field.

-It's also useful to list the items with 505 records that have "partial contents" to consider if they should be enhanced.
+It's also useful to list the items with 505 records that have "partial contents" (first indicator=2) to consider if they should be enhanced.

 ###### Language Coding

-Language coding encompasses the language code in the 008 field, as well as 041 and 546 fields if present.
+Language coding includes the language code in the 008 field as well as 041 and 546 fields if present.
 My opinion is that the 041 and 546 work in tandem.
 The 041 can be used for searches, while the 546 explains the same information in plain English.

-One wrinkle in checking language coding from the OPAC is that while BiblioCommons advanced search will let you search for particular languages (e.g., "language:eng language:spa"), the search engine does not appear to distinguish between (e.g.) $aeng$hspa and $aeng$aspa in the 041 field.
+One wrinkle in checking language coding from the OPAC is that while BiblioCommons advanced search will let you search for a particular language or combination of languages (e.g., "language:eng AND language:spa"), the search engine does not appear to distinguish between subfield codes in the 041 field (e.g., $aeng$hspa vs. $aeng$aspa).
 This means that some searches are better done in MARC.

 There are a couple of thing to check in a record's language coding: